 The Scandinavian success story is a product of culture, not politics.
 Due to the high ethical standards thanks to a multi-millennium-long battle with snow and ice, Scandinavia is the place in the world best suited to endure the damaging effects of the welfare state.
 Ironically, they are also the nations that need it the least.

 However, even Scandinavia is showing signs of deterioration.
 Socialism killed Sweden’s economy in the 1970s and the new generations of Swedes, Norwegians, and Danes are showing signs of growing lazier and less honest.
-Socialism destroys the very fabric of society, even in its democratic variant, and even in the trust cultures of the Arctic.We value your comments!
-Please weigh in on our comment section below.
+Socialism destroys the very fabric of society, even in its democratic variant, and even in the trust cultures of the Arctic.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com